hpieris/react-gpt/README.md

 # 🤖 @xprompt.ai/react-gpt

-## Embed a GPT-powered chat UX into your product in no time
+## Embed a GPT-powered chat UX into your app

 💰 Building, fine-tuning, and hosting LLMs is expensive.
 Instead, focus on your product and drop in a chat UX.